amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 A hybrid Selling Partner API application is an application that can make calls both to the Selling Partner API and to Amazon Marketplace Web Service (Amazon MWS).
 Use a hybrid application when your solution requires functionality from both services.
 When a selling partner authorizes your hybrid Selling Partner API application, they are (1) authorizing your Amazon MWS developer ID to make calls to Amazon MWS on their behalf, and (2) authorizing the application to make calls to the Selling Partner API on their behalf.

 Amazon considers a hybrid application to be a single application.
-For example, when you publish a hybrid application to the Amazon Partner Network, you manage it as a single application.
+For example, when you publish a hybrid application to the Amazon Seller Central Partner Network, you manage it as a single application.

 ## Creating a hybrid Selling Partner API application

 **To create a hybrid application**

-1. Publish your Amazon MWS application to the Amazon Partner Network.
-For information about publishing your application, see [Amazon Partner Network Listing Guide](https://docs.developer.amazonservices.com/en_US/dev_guide/DG_AppListingGuide.html) in the Amazon MWS documentation.
+1. Publish your Amazon MWS application to the Amazon Seller Central Partner Network.
+For information about publishing your application, see [Amazon Seller Central Partner Network Listing Guide](https://docs.developer.amazonservices.com/en_US/dev_guide/DG_AppListingGuide.html) in the Amazon MWS documentation.

 2. Sign into Seller Central using the credentials that you used to [register as a developer](#registering-as-a-developer).